Mona1Tarek/Water-Segmentation-using-Multispectral-and-optical-Data/README.md

 - Normalization: Apply normalization techniques to standardize the input data from different sensors.
 This improves model performance and stability during training.

 ### 2.Model Architecture and Training:
-- Utilize deep learning models suited for segmentation tasks which is U-Net.It is effective for pixel-level classification and will be trained to segment water bodies from the input multispectral and optical data.
+Model selection: Utilize deep learning models suited for segmentation tasks which is U-Net.It is effective for pixel-level classification and will be trained to segment water bodies from the input multispectral and optical data.
-- Using DeepLabv3 architecture.
-To handle the problem of segmenting objects at multiple scales.